krotrn/MERN-Project/README.md

    ```bash
    npm run dev
    ```
-6. Open the app in your browser at `http://localhost:3000`.
+6. Open the app in your browser at `http://localhost:5173` or other.

 ## API Endpoints
 | Method | Endpoint          | Description              |